1999 Australian republic referendum: Constitutional Convention

 The model with an appointed head of state was the one endorsed by the Constitutional Convention and put forward at the referendum.
 It was broadly supported by both minimalist and establishment republicans, including almost all Labor and some conservative politicians.
-Progressive republicans in the general community opposed the indirect elected model urging people to vote against the referendum.
+Direct election republicans in the general community opposed the indirect elected model urging people to vote against the referendum.
 It was opposed by monarchists of both kinds.

-Voting at the convention was open and was recorded in Hansard.
+Voting at the convention was recorded in Hansard.
 Hansard shows that 73 delegates voted in favour, 57 against and 22 abstained.
 Not one constitutional monarchist delegate voted in favour.
 The policy of ACM and other monarchist groups was to oppose all republican models, including the minimalist McGarvie model.
 Some conservatives argued that this would be the easiest model to defeat in a referendum and therefore should be supported at the convention.
 Had the monarchists followed this advice, the McGarvie model would have prevailed at the convention.
 A number of republicans who supported direct election abstained from the vote (such as Ted Mack, Phil Cleary, Clem Jones and Andrew Gunter), thereby allowing the bi-partisan model to succeed.
 They reasoned that the model would be defeated at a referendum, and then a second referendum called with direct election as the model.

-Although the motion was passed by ignoring those who abstained, the referendum model did not enjoy the support of the majority of delegates, a condition which the Prime Minister had indicated for a referendum.
-Because the model was overwhelmingly supported by the republican delegates, the Prime Minister decided to put that model to the referendum, a decision acclaimed by the ARM delegates and the media.
+Although the motion was passed with a simple majority (excluding abstentions), the referendum model did not pass with an absolute majority (less than half of the total delegates supported the motion), a condition which the prime minister had indicated for a referendum.
+Because the model was overwhelmingly supported by the republican delegates, the prime minister decided to put that model to the referendum, a decision acclaimed by the ARM delegates and the media.

-The questions and results
+Questions

 Republic question

 Electors were asked whether they approved of:

-A proposed law: To alter the Constitution to establish the Commonwealth of Australia as a republic with the Queen and Governor-General being replaced by a President appointed by a two-thirds majority of the members of the Commonwealth Parliament.

 Preamble question

 Electors were also asked to vote on a second question at the 1999 referendum which asked whether they approved of:

-A proposed law: To alter the Constitution to insert a preamble.